 in every county.
 We CAN SHOW PROOF that Agents are making from \$75 to \$150 per month.
-Farmers make \$200 to \$500 during the winter.
-Ladies have great success selling this Washer.
-Retail price only \$5.
-Same price to Agents \$2.
-Also the Celebrated KEYSTONE LINER.
-The manufacturers lowest price.
+Farmers make \$200 to \$300 during the winter.
+Ladies have great success selling this washer.
+Retail price only \$35.00, and we will give a full guarantee.
+Send for our catalog to those desiring an agency. \$2.
+Also the celebrated KEYSTONE WRINGERS at manufacturers' lowest price.
 We invite the strictest investigation.
 Send your address on a postal card for further particulars.